Inside the black box: Neural network-based real-time prediction of US recessions: Econometric methodology

-Regularization is a technique used to mitigate the impact of less important features in a model.
+Regularization is a technique to mitigate the impact of less important variables.
 There are two commonly applied categories of regularization methods in neural networks.
 The first category involves adding a penalty term or regularizer to the loss function.
-Two well-known types of regularizers, namely $L1$ and $L2$, are commonly used, similar to their application in penalized regression. $L1$ regularization, known as Lasso regression (\citet{tibshirani1996}), assigns zero weights to unimportant features, effectively removing them from the model.
-This ensures that only influential features with significant effects on the variable of interest are retained.
-On the other hand, $L2$ regularization, known as Ridge regression (\citet{hoerl1970}), assigns lower weights to unimportant features rather than discarding them completely.
+Two well-known types of regularizers, namely $L1$ and $L2$, are commonly used, similar to their application in penalized regression. $L1$ regularization, known as Lasso regression (\citet{tibshirani1996}), assigns zero weights to unimportant variables, effectively removing them from the model.
+This ensures that only influential variables with significant effects on the variable of interest are retained.
+On the other hand, $L2$ regularization, known as Ridge regression (\citet{hoerl1970}), assigns lower weights to unimportant variables rather than discarding them completely.
 This approach aims to extract as much relevant information as possible while controlling model complexity and reducing overfitting.
-In my model, I incorporate $L2$ regularization to address these concerns, as \citet{chung2022} demonstrated the superiority of Ridge regression over Lasso regression in the context of recession forecasting.
 The second category of regularization methods involves using a technique called dropout.
 Dropout was introduced by \citet{srivastava2014} and involves randomly dropping units and their connections from the neural network during training.
 A certain percentage of hidden units are randomly dropped to create a thinned network, which is then trained using stochastic gradient descent.
 After training, the dropped units are restored, and the process is repeated.
-Dropout can be seen as approximating the effects of averaging the estimates over multiple smaller networks, while also preventing overfitting.
-I leverage the dropout technique in my model, treating the dropout percentage as a hyperparameter to be optimized through cross-validation.
+Dropout approximates the effects of averaging the estimates over multiple smaller networks while preventing overfitting.
+I implement the dropout technique in my model, treating the dropout percentage as a hyperparameter to be optimized through cross-validation.